-Banff Avenue and Downtown Banff, in general, are crazy busy and packed during the summer.
-However, come the fall, and the crowds really start to subside.
+In general, Banff Avenue and Downtown Banff are crazy busy and packed during the summer.
+However, come the fall, the crowds really start to subside.

 The overall atmosphere is pretty chill, and the beautiful Aspen that line the streets turn a golden yellow, creating a stunning foreground for photos of Cascade Mountain.

 In the fall, I really love to grab a cup of coffee in the morning, stroll through the Cascades of Time Garden, and down to Bow Falls in the afternoon.
 If I’m walking around Banff Avenue in the evening, a visit to a Banff brewery is a must.

 Bike the Lake Minnewanka Loop